immerse-project/Downstream-Users-Toolbox/T8.2_Ferrybox_Validation_Hereon/README.md

 ## Introduction
 The goal of this tutorial is to validate surface temperature and salinity outputs from different models using lagrangian data from a FerryBox, travelling from the outer estuaty towards the open ocean.
-Within the IMMERSE project, the approach has been used to evaluate the capabability of a newly developed high resolution (400m) NEMO configuration for the Southern North Sea to replicate the outer estaury dynamics, compared to the coarser CMEMS operational prdouct AMM15, and the locally higher resolving pre-operational SCHISM based setup from hereon.
+Within the IMMERSE project, the approach has been used to evaluate the capabability of a newly developed high resolution (400m) NEMO configuration for the Southern North Sea to replicate the outer estaury dynamics, compared to the coarser CMEMS operational prdouct AMM15, and the locally higher resolving pre-operational SCHISM based setup from Hereon.

 ### Background
 Ocean models are valuable tools to predict future (forecast) or reconstruct past (hindcast) events, gain undestranding of physical processes, and test 'what if scenairos' in the context of adaptation and management strategies.
 Credibility regarding the reasonable functioning of such models is gained from the validation against observational data, indicating how good the model can replicate the observed ocean state.